The History Of Blogging – A Complete Chronology

-The same year, code-centric blogs gave way to more accessible solutions.
+That same year, code-centric blogs gave way to more accessible solutions.
 Thus the term weblog was simplified and shortened to “blog” by Peter Merholz.

-The year also witnessed the emergence of competitor blogging websites such as LiveJournal and Blogger.
+The year also witnessed the emergence of competing blogging websites such as LiveJournal and Blogger.
 LiveJournal was founded by Brad Fitzpatrick to keep in touch with his high school friends.
 It allowed its users to create a blog and host it on LiveJournal’s site with a domain.
-This new platform provided a single open-text area, as opposed to its predecessors, that offered text fields for a URL and text.
+This new platform provided a single open-text area, as opposed to its predecessors that offered text fields for a URL and text.

 In the same year, Blogger was founded by Pyra Labs and later acquired by Google to be made free and accessible for all users.
-It proved to be the most popular among early blogging tools due to the introduction of permalink.
+It proved to be the most popular among early blogging tools due to the introduction of the permalink.
 With every entry on Blogger, the user was given a permanent and shareable URL, which helped users to access the content they were searching for.
-This feature attracted many new users and made it the platform of choice for a lot of writers.
+This feature attracted many new users and made Blogger the platform of choice for a lot of writers.

 With the growing popularity of blogging, many new tools emerged in the market that helped people to integrate their blogs with ads to monetize their work.
-It paved the way for brand sponsorships for blogs that fit their respective niche, and freebies in exchange for endorsements.
+This paved the way for brand sponsorships for blogs that fit their respective niche, and freebies in exchange for endorsements.
 This changed the blogging landscape and it started to turn more into a business.

 Into the mainstream!
 (2003 – 2006)